 MOTHAE KIMBERLITE MINE

+Lucapa owns 70% of the high-value Mothae kimberlite mine in partnership with the Government of the Kingdom of Lesotho (30%).
 Mothae is located in Lesotho’s diamond-rich Maluti Mountains within 5km of Letseng, the world’s highest US$ per carat kimberlite diamond mine.

 Lucapa completed construction and commissioning of a new 1.1 Mtpa Mothae diamond plant in 2018, enabling commercial production to commence in January 2019.

 Results to date have confirmed that like Lulo, Mothae is also a source of large and premium-value diamonds, including rare Type IIa whites and coloured gems ( View Gallery ).

 Large diamond recoveries to date have included 4 +100 carat stones, including a 101 carat D-colour Type IIa.

 Sales revenues to date total US$26.6 million (A$38 million).
 Individual Mothae diamonds have sold for up to US$36,000 per carat.

 While kimberlite material was sourced predominantly from lower-margin zones of the 8.8 hectare kimberlite pipe in H1 2019, mining has since transitioned to the higher-margin southern pit following dewatering into the main water dam.